1.B.20 The Two-partner Secretion (TPS) Family

 Omp85 transporters and Two Partner Secretion (TPS) systems have a single conserved architecture, with POTRA domains that interact with substrate proteins, a 16-stranded transmembrane beta barrel, and an extracellular loop, L6, folded back in the barrel pore.
 Guérin et al. 2015 showed that the L6 loop of FhaC changes conformation and modulates channel opening.
 Those conformational changes involve breaking the conserved interaction between the tip of L6 and the inner beta-barrel wall.
 The membrane-proximal POTRA domain also exchanges between several conformations, and the binding of FHA displaces this equilibrium.
 There is dynamic, physical communication between the POTRA domains and L6 within the beta barrel (Guérin et al. 2015).

 The transport reaction catalyzed by bacterial members of the TPS family is:

-Folded protein (periplasm) → Folded protein (external milieu).
+Partially folded protein (periplasm) → Folded protein (external milieu).